ccucurullo/doslotos-grid/readme.md

 * [Github](https://github.com/javialon26)
 * [LinkedIn](https://www.linkedin.com/in/javieralonsoshannon/)

+## How to Contribute

+* Clone repo
+* Run yarn install
+* Run yarn run dev

+As soon as the command 'yarn run dev' ends your browser will opnes index.html a kind of a playground for you to work on.
+You can leave all your examples in /examples/

+Thanks!

 ## Browser support
 **dosLotos** Grid uses autoprefixer to make Flexbox features compatible with earlier browser versions.